chinarjoshi/chinarjoshi.github.io/_posts/regulation/2023-01-01-perspective.md

 music with proper music writing software, like MuseScore.

 I want to be able to take any song and just have sheet music ready for any instrumentation (in my case, a trombone choir).
 Writing the sheet music takes a lot of music theory that I want to learn eventually but don't have the time to do now.
 I would rather enjoy playing my instrument instead of learning how to use another monolithic software to enable me to do so.

+Fallibilism asserts that all beliefs are subject to doubt and should be continually tested against new evidence.
+In the context of digital news:

+    Contextual Skepticism: Encourage readers to adopt a fallibilist approach by questioning the certainty of the information presented in news articles.
+Highlight the importance of seeking out context and corroborating evidence to assess the reliability of news.
+    Continuous Revision: Discuss how ongoing events and stories often evolve, and initial reports might be revised or corrected as new information emerges.
+This underscores the fallibilist notion that our understanding is always provisional.